Ramification of Wild Automorphisms of Laurent Series Fields: Introduction

 This paper is organized as follows.
-In Section~\ref{fransson}, we describe the historical number-theoretic results on ramification numbers of power series leading up to our work.
-In Sections~\ref{result} and \ref{generalize}, we give an explicit computation of a necessary and sufficient criterion for power series of ramification $i_n(f) = 3(1 + \dots + p^n)$ for all $n \geq 0$ and conjecture similar results in higher ramification based on the computations of our computer program in Appendix~\ref{code}.
-In Section~\ref{conclusion}, we outline future directions for work on this problem.
+In Section~\ref{fransson}, we describe the historical results on ramification numbers of power series which are necessary for our work.
+In Section~\ref{computation}, we give an explicit computation of the first nontrivial coefficient of the $p$-th iterate of a power series $f \in \mathcal{N}(k)$ with $i(f) = b$, which yields the desired necessary and sufficient condition for $f$ being $b$-ramified.
+In Section~\ref{dynamics}, we describe the implications this computation has for a generalization of Lindahl--Nordqvist's work in \cite{periodicpts} on the locations of periodic points in the open unit disc of a nonarchimedean field of characteristic $p$ under iteration of power series.